 Every two years, MSHN conducts a full monitoring and evaluation process of CMHA-CEI.
 This process consists of the utilization of uniform standards and measures to assess compliance with federal and state regulations, and PIHP contractual requirements.
 During the interim year, MSHN's review process focuses on any elements from the previous year's findings in which compliance standards were considered to be partially or not fully met.
 The QI team works with the clinical and administrative programs to meet the standards MSHN monitors and facilitates the audit and plan of correction processes.
-The 2022 review included a desk audit and a review of corrective action plans that were submitted during the 2021 full audit.
-The next audit will include a full review and Medicaid Event Verification taking place from June 5-8, 2023.
+The 2023 audit included a full review of all standards and a review of the corrective action plans submitted during the 2022 interim audit.
+The next audit will be an interim review and Medicaid Event Verification taking place in June 2024.